aimarjs/shelly-prometheus-exporter/docs/codeclimate-setup.md

 3. Choose "Open Source" plan (free for public repositories)
 4. Wait for the initial analysis to complete

-### 3. Get Test Reporter ID
+### 3. Get Coverage Token

-**Note**: CodeClimate has updated their interface.
-The Test Reporter ID is now called "Quality ID" or may not be needed for basic analysis.
+**Note**: For coverage reporting, you now need a Qlty coverage token instead of the old CodeClimate Test Reporter ID.

-#### Option 1: Quality ID (if available)
+#### Option 1: Qlty Coverage Token

+1. Go to your Qlty dashboard (https://qlty.sh)
-1. In your CodeClimate repository settings
+2. Navigate to your project settings
-2. Look for "Quality" or "Settings" section
+3. Look for "Coverage" or "Code Coverage" section
-3. Copy the "Quality ID" or "Repository ID"
+4. Copy the coverage token (e.g., `qltcp_eho0pwW0HM4RtkJr`)
-4. Add it as a GitHub secret: `CC_TEST_REPORTER_ID`
+5. Add it as a GitHub secret: `QLTY_COVERAGE_TOKEN`

-#### Option 2: Skip Test Coverage (Recommended)
+#### Option 2: Skip Test Coverage (Alternative)

-If you can't find a Test Reporter ID, you can skip the coverage reporting and just use CodeClimate for code quality analysis.
+If you don't want to use Qlty for coverage, you can skip the coverage reporting and just use CodeClimate for code quality analysis.

 ### 4. Configure GitHub Secret

 1. Go to your GitHub repository
 2. Navigate to Settings → Secrets and variables → Actions
 3. Click "New repository secret"
-4. Name: `CC_TEST_REPORTER_ID`
+4. Name: `QLTY_COVERAGE_TOKEN`
-5. Value: Your CodeClimate Test Reporter ID
+5. Value: Your Qlty coverage token

 ## Configuration Files